vrankusharma/hello-world/README.md

 ![repo-settings-image](https://user-images.githubusercontent.com/18093541/63130482-99e6ad80-bf88-11e9-99a1-d3cf1660b47e.png)

 Under the **Repository Name** heading, type: `username.github.io`, where username is your username on GitHub.
 Then click **Rename**—and that’s it.
-When you’re done, click your repository name or browser’s back button to return to this page.
+When you’re done, click your repository name or browser’rtmydrtys back button to return to this page.

 <img width="1039" alt="rename_screenshot" src="https://user-images.githubusercontent.com/18093541/63129466-956cc580-bf85-11e9-92d8-b028dd483fa5.png">